jupyterlab/jupyterlab/CONTRIBUTING.md

 ### Issue Management
-Opening an issue lets community members participate in the design discussion, makes others aware of work being done, andsets the stage for a fruitful community interaction.
+Opening an issue lets community members participate in the design discussion, makes others aware of work being done, and sets the stage for a fruitful community interaction.
 A pull request should reference the issue it is addressing.
 Once the pull request is merged, the issue related to it will also be closed.
 If there is additional discussion around implemementation the issue may be re-opened.
 Once 30 days